Regulatory actions for Nov. 7, 2025

 Nov.
 7, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Nitinotes.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Alvotech, J&J, Neurona.

 Briefs